warengonzaga/wifi-passview/README.md

 * If you want to reset the building process just do **``"gulp cleandev"``**.
 * If you are editing the **``"./src/core.bat"``** you can use **``"gulp test"``**  it is a combination of **``"gulp build"``** and **``"gulp cleandev"``** so you can quickly quality check the production build.
 * Do **``"gulp --tasks"``** to see all available **``"gulp"``** commands.

+## FAQs

+**Q**: Why you don't use the built-in ``netsh wlan`` export command?

+> _I'm aware of that command, the only reason why I use ``findstr`` instead of that command is that to make the tool more user-level that does not require any admin rights.
+For example, if you are about to use the tool in a machine that you don't own then you're not able to use the tool.
+Got the idea?
+If the tool does not require admin rights then we can avoid the UAC prompt and we can use the tool more efficiently, the command ``netsh wlan show profiles`` do not require admin rights that's why we can still use that and capture the data and save it to file using the ``findstr`` command.
+Brilliant?_

+Visit [FAQ section](https://github.com/WarenGonzaga/wifi-passview/wiki/Frequently-Asked-Questions) for more information.

 ## Contributing